anoypaul/dynamic_crud1_ci/README.md

-# dynamic_crud1_ci
+# crud with datatables
-Using DataTables in crud operation in Codeigniter 4
+ Create a crud project with datatables